zuozhenggh/learning-library/developer-library/microservices-with-converged-db/intro/intro.md

 This workshop will help you understand the technical capabilities inside and outside the Oracle database to support a scalable data and event-driven microservices architecture.

-You will create a highly scalable application that relies on Oracle Container Engine for Kubernetes to build, deploy and manage the Helidon microservices and Oracle JET front-end that interact through Oracle Cloud Infrastructure Service Broker, JMS and Kafka streaming platform with the back-end datastores deployed as Oracle pluggable databases inside Oracle Autonomous Transaction Processing.
+You will create a highly scalable application that relies on Oracle Container Engine for Kubernetes to build, deploy and manage the Helidon microservices and Javscript front-end that interact through Oracle Cloud Infrastructure Service Broker, JMS and Kafka streaming platform with the back-end datastores deployed as Oracle pluggable databases inside Oracle Autonomous Transaction Processing.

 ![](./images/architecture.png " ")

-Access a complete walkthrough video of this lab [here](https://tinyurl.com/helidonoracledb-msdataworkshop).
-Note that a few minor steps (such as the setup steps and creation of OCI Vault secrets, etc.) have changed from this video and the documentation should be followed.
-We will be updating the video soon.

 If you need any help please join the databasehome.slack.com (#microservices) channel.